lvgl/lv_port_texas_sk-am62p-lp/README.md

 ## Buy

-You can purchase the AM62P-LP board from TI website.
+You can purchase the AM62P-LP board from from [TI website](https://www.ti.com/tool/SK-AM62P-LP).